Evidence global bank UBS made “fictitious” trades to US markets

 Irina Tsareva said, “We came to the September 2019 trial, and it was cancelled.”
 Judge Bowe-Darville had accepted UBS’ motion that it had no witness and needed to postpone the trial.
 She set no future date.
 Raising the corruption issue, a Bahamas critic wrote, “Legal observers have opined that she [Bowe-Darville] was one of the most political judges on the bench as the FNM appointed party supporters in an attempt to secure convictions in the prosecution of political opponents.”
 She never released a ruling, an order or even transcripts in the Starostenkos’ case.

 Corruption or not, UBS benefitted from Bahamas judges’ failure over years to hold a trial.
-The bank had an interest in destroying the Starostenkos’ ability to bring the case to court.
-Its failure to provide proof of trades could lead to questions about the judgment and integrity of UBS CEO Ermotti, who ran the international bank and was informed of these events when they occurred, but took no action.
-As CEO of the merged UBS-Credit Suisse, he leads one of the biggest financial institutions in the world.
+The bank showed an interest in destroying the Starostenkos’ ability to bring the case to court.

 But the new case judge Carla Card-Stubbs, in office just three months (since February 2023), didn’t order a trial.
 Instead, in July, she said that UBS’ application to sell the Starostenkos’ house would be heard on December 8 and that the Starostenkos’ application to take back the home and to enjoin UBS from further applications for sale would be heard on December 11.
-The order of the hearings appeared backwards.
+This seemed time-line backwards.
 Meanwhile, in September, UBS filed an an affidavit by George Damianos, owner of Sotheby’s Bahamas, appraising the Starostenkos’ home at $1 million.
 He was not a certified appraiser in the Bahamas, not listed in either of the appraiser databases.
 See this and this.
 Evaluations of $3.4 and $3.7 million had been made by legitimate appraisers.

 Then on December 11 2023, Carla-Stubbs ordered that their applications opposing the sale of their home would not be heard until April 22 and 29, 2024.
 Not till June 24, 2024 would the Starostenkos be given a date for a hearing on their other applications.
 The dates were backwards.
 And the Starostenkos, after ten years, were still denied the right to a trial, violating the court rules.
 It was more evidence for the Starostenkos that the fix was in.